 An employee for whom an order has been issued (whether or not he or she filed a claim) can appeal the amount of an officer's Order to Pay Wages or an officer's Order to Pay Compensation and/or Reinstate.

 For employees, the Application for Review must be submitted within 30 days of the date the letter advising the employee that an order has been issued against the employer or client of a temporary help agency, or letter advising that the officer has refused to issue an order has been served on the employee.

 For employers and clients of temporary help agencies, the Application for Review must be submitted within 30 days of the date of being served with an order or notice.

-Employers can apply for a review of an Order to Pay Wages (the employer must pay the full amount of the order plus the administrative fees to the Director of Employment Standards in trust); an Order to Pay Fees (the employer must pay the full amount of the order plus the administrative costs to the Director of Employment Standards in trust); a Compliance Order (these orders do not require payment of wages or compensation); a Notice of Contravention (the employer does not have to pay the amount of the penalty before the review hearing can proceed)
+Employers and clients of temporary help agencies can apply for a review of an Order to Pay Wages (the employer and client of a temporary help agency must pay the full amount of the order plus the administrative fees to the Director of Employment Standards in trust); an Order to Pay Fees (and client of a temporary help agency must pay the full amount of the order plus the administrative costs to the Director of Employment Standards in trust); a Compliance Order (these orders do not require payment of wages or compensation); a Notice of Contravention (the employer or client of a temporary help agency does not have to pay the amount of the penalty before the review hearing can proceed)

 In addition, employers and clients of temporary help agencies can apply for a review of an Order to Pay Compensation and/or Reinstate an employee.
 The employer or the client of a temporary help agency must pay the lesser of the amount owing under the order or $10,000, whichever is lesser, to the Director of Employment Standards in trust.

 Employers who receive a ticket must, within 15 days of the receipt of the ticket, choose one of the following: